Vegetarian and Vegan Restaurants in Milwaukee We Actually Love

 The comfort food haven of Comet Cafe is always willing to cradle vegetarians in its warm embrace.
 Vegan "ribs" might be a little mysterious, but they're beer-battered and deep-fried, so who cares?
 The Buttafuoco sandwich is a classic melt, with tomato, onion, herbs, cheese, and hot giardiniera for kick.
 It helps that breakfast is served until mid-afternoon, so you can still cure that hangover at 2pm.

-This all-vegetarian cafe offers sandwiches, panini, some tacos, and a couple of pasta dishes, but the focus is on crepes, filled with everything from sweets like fruit and Nutella to savory options like an Asian vegetable & herb slaw that tastes similar to an eggroll filling.
+This all-vegetarian cafe offers sandwiches, panini, some tacos, and a couple of pasta dishes, but the focus is on crepes, filled with everything from sweets like fruit and Nutella to savory options like a Mexican breakfast crepe made with chickpea-based chorizo and eggs.
 Like all good cafes, Beerline lets you wash it all down with coffees, smoothies, and juices, all in a calm setting complete with plant walls.

 Don't be fooled by the Styrofoam plates and dirt-cheap prices at this veg-only Indian spot: the spice blends in the curries are sophisticated and perfectly balanced.
 The menu here is huge, especially considering it's just a small counter service restaurant, with everything from masala dosa to aloo saag.
 We dare you to walk out without getting at least three of the desserts from the refrigerated sweets case.